 We are aware that, at Harewood, there is not necessarily a direct link between qualifying for Pupil Premium and educational difficulty.
 Our spend is therefore targeted to ensure that children have the best preparation to achieve their personal aims.
 For some, this may mean a wider range of out of school opportunities to allow them to be competitive in their secondary school applications.
 For others it may mean targeted intervention to improve skill in a certain area of the curriculum.

-All spend is tracked and reviewed regularly by our Pupil Premium Governor.
+All spending is tracked and reviewed regularly by our Pupil Premium Governor.

 We are thrilled that through our provision this year all children have made progress in line with or above their peers.
-Most importantly all children receiving 1-1 booster provision made significant progress, allowing them to reach or exceed age appropriate level.
+Most importantly all children receiving 1-1 booster provision made significant progress, allowing them to reach their potential and attain the best they could in external Key Stage Assessments.